 Holey Moley Golf Club in Singapore

-Now, naysayers, the answer to that isn’t important, because Holey Moley Golf Club – a new 2-storey mini-golf cocktail bar at Clarke Quay – is here to swing our presumptions right off the teeing ground.
-Hailing from Aussie, it’s basically putt-putt indoors – but on steroids with live DJs, over-the-top cocktails, and a labyrinth of 27 wacky themed holes to conquer.
+Now, naysayers, the answer to that isn’t important, because Holey Moley Golf Club – a 2-storey mini-golf cocktail bar at Clarke Quay – is here to swing our presumptions right off the teeing ground.
+Hailing from Aussie, it’s basically putt-putt indoors – but on steroids with over-the-top cocktails, delicious food including 1-metre long pizzas, and a labyrinth of 27 wacky themed holes to conquer.
 Prices are affordable too, from just $20 per session.

 Themed courses at Holey Moley mini-golf bar

 There’s a stage that’s GoT-inspired, with a throne fashioned out of golf clubs

 A far cry from the grungy dark interiors of its nightlife neighbours, Holey Moley is vivid and well-lit – which makes it way less intimidating for golf noobs.
 There are 3 courses in total, each one with 9 holes to beat.
 It’s all about having fun here, so everything is pretty beginner-friendly, with helpful caddies to guide you along if you require assistance.